KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 Suffering is the **felt experience of dissonance**.

-It arises when a being’s awareness
+It arises when a being's awareness
 becomes divided within itself,
 losing orientation toward deeper coherence.